 - Use a Draft Order: Create a Draft Order in your Shopify admin that you can then route directly in EasyRoutes.
 This allows you to cross link a draft order with your customer and inventory information as needed.
 It also helps you continue to process this order with workflows around fulfillment within Shopify.

 We support filtering orders by tags and attributes -- so depending on your app, you can filter orders tagged this way or use information stored from third-party applications in your order by turning your attributes settings on.

 You can find order details the Additional Details or Tags section of an individual order on your Shopify Admin.
 You can enable Order Attributes or Order Tags in your EasyRoutes settings and you can use this information for planning or to show this to your driver directly.
-This is how we would integrate with most other third-party apps like Zapiet, Bold Subscriptions, In Store Pick-up and Local Delivery, etc.
+This is how we would integrate with most other third-party apps.

 We also integrate with apps that help you collect additional information from your product items under product properties like Infinite Options -- you can show this information by checking "Item Properties" in your settings.